 One contributing factor for Nationwide’s higher rates may stem from its available discounts: Nationwide comes in toward the bottom of the pack when it comes to deductions, with fewer than 66% of the total discounts offered by Geico.
 It’s missing many that we had hoped to see, including a multi-car discount available from all of the major insurers except for Nationwide and Allstate.

 Nationwide doesn’t offer rideshare coverage, so drivers from popular services like Uber and Lyft will need to sign up for commercial car insurance from Nationwide to get covered.
 This coverage is usually more expensive than the rideshare coverage offered by competitors.

 According to research from Gabi, a startup dedicated to helping insurance customers find their lowest possible rates, Nationwide ranks second of all major insurers for the likelihood of customers overpaying for policies (Farmers was the worst offender).

 According to a post from Gabi CEO Dr. Hanno Fichtner, “The reason insurance companies can overcharge their customers is that the market has little transparency.”
 In short, providers don’t disclose the factors contributing to premium prices, and most customers don’t want to go through the hassle of switching providers.
 But for Nationwide customers, doing so could save an average of $612 per year on coverage.

 Nationwide vs. Progressive

 Nationwide and Progressive were on even ground by almost every metric we considered: They both have an A+ financial strength rating from A.M.
-Best, above average J.D.
-Power claims satisfaction scores, and 10 supplemental coverage options.
+Best, average claims satisfaction scores from J.D.
+Power, and a similar number of supplemental coverage options.
 You’ll likely get lower rates from Progressive due to its greater number of discounts, but it's worth getting quotes from both as you begin your search.